U.S. Highways in New Mexico

 Improvements: See U.S. 56

 Comments: 412 is one of the non-systematically numbered routes approved by AASHTO in the 1980s and 1990s.
 No, it doesn't somehow manage to intersect U.S. 12.
 Personally, I think this designation is a travesty, and it's an unnecessary overlay over existing 56.
 It's interesting to note that while New Mexico does not allow duplicate state and U.S. or Interstate designations, there is still a NM-412.
 U.S. 412 does not appear on the New Mexico log of U.S. routes, since only the "dominant" (lower numbered) route is shown for a given segment.
-This overlaid route is generally signed in New Mexico as depicted at right, though I did see a freestanding shield at the junction with U.S. 64-87 in Clayton.
+This overlaid route is generally signed in New Mexico as depicted at right, though there are a couple of freestanding shields near the junction with U.S. 64-87 in Clayton.
 (This is not the first time New Mexico has signed multiple routes on a single shield; U.S. 64-84-285 was signed in this way in Santa Fe in the 1970s.
+Also note that the standalone sign shown upper left is not the wide variety that you see on all the other photos of present-day 3-digit routes.

 This route ends at I-25 Business Loop in Springer, and is accessed from I-25 via the south or north offramps to Springer.
 There is no direct connection to I-25.